UK National Emergency: CHILDREN AT RISK

 Is it any wonder that British children are absconding, suffering behavioural problems, abuse, neglect, and trauma both in care and at home?

-Instead of perceiving children as a potentially, unruly force of consciousness that requires training and control, British authorities by now, ought to understand that what children need most, is acceptance, guidance, and understanding: Rather than focusing on which child can best read or write etc., focus of attention needs to be on identifying & developing, a child's natural skills and interests; reading & writing, math's etc., are then learned as a necessary tool alongside such development, as opposed to being the prime and sole educational objective i.e. Lessons introducing & exploring e.g. the Solar-System, would be a perfect medium toward identifying natural skills while being a fascinating subject for children of all age groups and, provide ample space for learning math's, reading, writing, history, geography science, art...
+Rather than focusing on which child can best read or write etc., educational attention needs to focus on identifying & developing, a child's natural skills and interests; reading & writing, math's etc., are then learned as a necessary tool alongside such development, as opposed to being the prime and sole educational objective.
+Lessons introducing & exploring e.g. the Solar-System, would be a perfect medium toward identifying natural skills while being a fascinating subject for children of all age groups as well as, providing ample space for learning math, reading, writing, history, geography science, art...

 Many subjects taught in UK schools are thoroughly disconnected from a child's lived experience and/or will have no bearing on their adult lives.
 In many ways, Britain's present system of education puts the cart-before-the-horse, with children learning briefly about subjects that are best learned through higher education according to the vocations and interests of each child as developed by time of their youth.
 Too often, the question is; "how satisfied our we with children's education?"
 When in reality, the question ought to be; "How satisfied are our children with the education we provide?"